The Greatest of Natural Remedies for Menopause: THC Found in Cannabis

 THC mimics the actions of the naturally occurring endocannabinoid, anandamide.
 This compound is effective in maintaining normal body temperature and so, externally administered THC will produce the same effect and control hot flashes.
 Other studies have suggested that consuming higher doses of THC has a cooling effect on the system and can lower body temperature.
 Worth a shot at finding natural remedies for menopause!

 Insomnia is a Thing of The Past with THC

-THC has been shown to have strong sedative properties.
+THC has strong sedative properties.
 It also interacts with the endocannabinoid receptors in the brain to alter the sleep/wake cycle.
 THC will make you sleepy and help you stay asleep, beating the evil twin sisters of insomnia.
 A study published in the Journal of Clinical Psychopharmacology found that the use of 15 mg of THC daily resulted in reduced sleep latency and increased sleepiness.
 This is good news for menopausal women who are struggling to find some quality shut-eye.